 Together three different designs of the title-pages are known to me.
 The last type has some variants by double impression using colour ink.

-Type 3b: a revised design of Type 3, using light green ink to enhance the design of radiance.
-Note also that the patch of unpainted area is smaller than Type 3a.
+TP 3b: Another improved design of TP 3, using light green ink to enhance the design of radiance.
+Note also that the patch of unpainted area is smaller than TP 3a.

-In addition to the shape of braces and clefs, the engraving types 1 and 2 can also be distinguished by the shape of ornament.
+In addition to the shape of braces and clefs, ME 1 and ME 2 can also be distinguished by the shape of ornament.
 The following images are taken from page 4.

 Plate numbers are printed uniformly at the centre of the bottom margin as .

-In Type 2 engraving, this mistake was noticed, and somehow left this place blank.
+In ME 2, this mistake was noticed, and somehow left this place blank.
 (It is possible that the wrong number was once engraved but subsequently removed.)
 Plate number correctly appears in pp. 46-47.

-In Type 3 engraving (or more accurately, it is the correction to Type 1 engraving), the number was re-engraved as , which stands out as the type-face is clearly different from the type used in the other pages.
+In ME 3 (or more accurately, it is the correction to ME 1), the number was re-engraved as , which stands out as the type-face is clearly different from the type used in the other pages.

-This sequence of corrections corresponds to the sequence of musical text being corrected from Type 1 to Type 2.
+This sequence of corrections corresponds to the sequence of musical text being corrected from ME 1 to ME 2.

-The easiest place to check if the Neefe's text (based on M B/1974) is revised by Schwencke (using his own manuscript P 204) is the tenor line of the Prelude no.3 in C# major, page 10.
+The easiest place to check if the Neefe's text (based on M B/1974) is replaced with that of Schwencke (using his own manuscript P 204) is the tenor line of the Prelude no.3 in C# major, page 10.
 Use the following as a guide:

 These watermarks are always found at the edge of the paper where it was cut into halves.
 These pictures attempt to put the watermarks back by placing the marching halves found on different pages.